I take on the Independence period using three different games, in historical order.

 Keep It Simple, No Bull

 Which brings me to another game, intended to model the war from the highest level.
 The game is called Arab Israeli Wars, and it is simply a set of rules published (for free) on the Warp Spawn Games website*.
 I came across the game in Google while searching for tactical-level scenarios for the 1948 War, which this game is not.
+See also this work-in-progress computer translation of the same, discovered after I wrote this post.

 The game is designed to be played with cards, although the rules could be applied to a map-and-counter format as well.
 In fact, I prefer to think of that way, and will describe it as such, although not necessarily consistently.
 In the design, each player has a “deck” of unit cards, which are deployed among three “fronts.”
 One might also imagine that the units are represented by unit counters, and played upon a map.
-In addition, there is a deck of “event” cards, which drive the historical flavor of the game by randomly conveying advantage to one side of the other.
+In addition, there is a deck of “event” cards, which drive the historical flavor of the game by randomly conveying advantage to one side or the other.

 Combat in the game is deterministic.
 The winner is determined simply by comparing the total force strength (after bonuses) for opposing units, within the front in question.
 That is not to say this is a “diceless” game.
 Some amount of random selection, such as which unit to eliminate in combat, is still used and, of course, drawing cards from a shuffled deck means the game is heavily determined by luck.